alacwong/d25-project/milestone.md

 as well an ensemble of supervised learning models to predict user retentions from these behavioral patterns.

 ## Research Questions

 We are interested user retention based on a user's behaviour, here are some questions we are trying to answer.

-1. How can we best predict user retention?

-2. Do user retention rates correlate with types of the subreddits they visit?

-3. Do user retention rates correlate with the time of day they post?

-4. Can we predict user retention from their post past post frequency?
+1. Can we build a model user retention with community activity?

+2. Are subreddits homogeneous based on user visits

+3. How can we improve our current model?

 ## Proposed Dataset